top of page

 The Discovery of Van Gogh

-Helene was one of the first people to recognize the genius of Vincent van Gogh.
+Helene was one of the first to recognize the genius of Vincent van Gogh.
 In 1908, 18 years after the artist died in poverty, she purchased her first Van Gogh paintings: Edge of a Wood and Four Sunflowers Gone to Seed.
 One year later, she acquired The Sower (after Millet).

 De clown - Auguste Renoir (1841-1919)